Does Meditation Alter Reality?

 Though I can see what you’re getting at, your question rests upon a premise that’s a little wonky.
 So lets clear that up first.

-Yes, the ultimate effect of meditation is to position us within an ongoing awareness of our life ‘as it is’ rather than ‘as we think it is’.
+Yes, the ultimate effect of meditation is it slowly invigorates an ongoing awareness of life ‘as it is’ rather than ‘as we think it is’.
 That is, it weakens the influence of our conditioned view of reality, with all its preconceptions and reactions, so we can experience life as it happens – rather than from the standpoint of perpetual review.

-But this is not a black and white proposition – I mean, it doesn’t mean that our conditioned reality disappears to leave another ‘more real’ reality in its place.
+But this is not a black and white proposition – I mean, it doesn’t mean our conditioned reality disappears, leaving another ‘more real’ reality in its place.
 It’s all one reality – meditation just helps us see it more clearly.

 Let me put it this way:

-Then we grew up, and our societal conditioning shaped our minds to fit in with the culture we’d been born into – the clothes we now wear over the naked body of our awareness.
+And then we grow up and inevitably, societal conditioning shapes our minds to fit with the culture we’ve been born into – the clothes we learn to wear over the naked body of the awareness we were born with.

 So then we begin to meditate.

-Slowly, (and it is indeed a slow process), we let go of the layers of mental clothing we’ve accumulated, and begin to experience glimpses of the original reality we were born with.
+The more we practice meditation, the more transparent these layers of conditioned muck become.
+Slowly, (and it is indeed a slow process), as the layers of mental clothing we’ve accumulated are seen for what they are – as simply constructs we created around reality, we begin to experience glimpses of the original reality we were born with.
 The naked reality behind the conditioned clothes our mind has learnt to wear.

 We begin to experience life and everything around us ‘as it is’, instead of ‘as we think it is’.

-At first we get a shock – not because anything is radically changed.
+But here’s the thing.
+Nothing is radically changed.
 Trees are still trees, buildings are buildings, up is up and down is down and so on.
-Our shock arises from the realization that we’ve been living in a prison of mental and sensual preconceptions about everything – a thick cloth of conceptual and perceptual habits that were, in effect, numbing us, and obscuring the elegant perfection of life.
+All that happens is we realize on an instinctual level, that we’ve been living in a prison of mental and sensual preconceptions about everything – a thick cloth of conceptual and perceptual habits that were, in effect, numbing us, and obscuring the elegant perfection of life.

 I’m sorry if that description is a little obscure.
 I’ll give you an example.

-As I watched this bird pass, I suddenly saw every moment of every movement it made as it slipped through the air.
+And right then a bird flew past my head – and as I watched this bird pass, I suddenly saw every moment of every movement it made as it slipped through the air.
+And it was so beautiful to see.
 And I was shocked to realize I’d never actually seen a bird fly until then.
 Not really.
 For sure, I’d registered birds flitting past as a kind of visual shorthand, but I’d never actually experienced the magic of a bird in flight.

-And it was the same with the colors of flowers – superficially they were the same as they always were – red was red, green was green and so on.
-But somehow, the colors glowed with a depth I’d never noticed before.
-And the patterns I saw everywhere – the world was a sublime work of art.
-And trees – I’d spent a lifetime walking past trees without registering their slow and gentle life – I can’t explain it, but suddenly I could sense the life force in everything around me.
+And it was the same with the colors of flowers, and everything around me – superficially the colors were the same as they always were – red was red, green was green and so on.
+But now they glowed with a depth I’d never noticed before.
+And there were patterns everywhere, in everything – exquisite patterns I’d never noticed before.
+The world was a sublime work of art.
+And trees – I’d spent a lifetime walking past trees, without noticing or appreciating their slow and gentle life.
+I can’t explain it, but suddenly I could sense the life force in everything around me.
 I could feel it.

-And my body – rather than being a vehicle of appetites and sensations hanging off the bottom of my head, as it had always seemed to have been, I increasingly became aware of the myriad sensations within my body – of flesh, and bones, and organs and blood.
-Sensations, rather than simply being either an entertainment or a pest, became brighter and more responsive – communications from a friend and partner.
+And my body – rather than being a vehicle of appetites and sensations hanging off the bottom of my head, as it had always seemed to have been, I found myself increasingly aware of the myriad sensations within my body – of flesh, and bones and organs and blood.
+And suddenly sensations, rather than simply being either an entertainment or a pest, became brighter and more responsive – communications from the friend and partner of my body.

 Same as the old one – but different.